 1995 - Barry Larkin is the NL MVP and Mo Vaughn is the AL MVP.

-Cal Ripken breaks Lou Gehrig's streak with his 2,131st consecutive game.
+Cal Ripken breaks Lou Gehrig's "iron man" record with his 2,131st consecutive game.

 1996 - Ken Caminiti is the NL MVP and Juan Gonzalez is the AL MVP (1).